anjisnu07/Cloud/Getting Started: Create and Manage Cloud Resources: Challenge Lab.md

+# Getting Started: Create and Manage Cloud Resources: Challenge Lab

-# Task 1: Create a project jumphost instance
+## Task 1: Create a project jumphost instance

 :purple_heart: Run the following from the Cloud Terminal: